How indirect does “indirect” have to be for a legislator to not violate Article III Section 12 of the State Constitution? Rep. Kevin Jensen appears as fiscal officer on wife’s contracts with state.

 He’s announced that he’s in the running for State Republican chairman.
 His place of business in Sioux Falls was apparently broken into once again yesterday, after a prior break-in.
 And he may yet get in the news again, this time from an interest he tangentially is involved with that does business with the State of South Dakota.

-According to the South Dakota Open SD transparency website, the Department of Social Services has several contracts out there with his name on it as the fiscal officer for contracts that have been written while he has been serving as a state legislator.
+According to the South Dakota Open SD transparency website, the Department of Social Services has several contracts out there with Kevin Jensen’s name on it as the fiscal officer for agreements that have been written while he has been serving as a state legislator.

 (You can go look up all those contracts here).